sucil1234/vytal-fitness-app/Project Progress Report.md

 This report serves as a technical design plan documentation for this project.
 User stories will be defined, followed by detailed design documentation of the database and the software architecture.
 Finally a test plan will be provided and evidence of the team project setup will be shared.
 2. User Stories
 User Registration & Authentication
-1. As a new user, I want to register using my email and password, so that I can create a personalized fitness profile.
+1. The user will like to register using their email and password, so that he/she can create a personalized fitness profile.
 2. As a returning user, I want to log in using my registered credentials, so that I can access my personalized workout and diet plans.
 AI-Generated Fitness Plan
 3. As a user, I want to input my fitness goal, available workout days, and time per day, so that the app can generate a 7-day personalized workout plan.